Following a major accident, injured victims need to know the steps to take to protect their legal rights.

 The insurance company might ask you for a recorded statement, which they can use to reduce your settlement or deny your claim.
 The insurer might also offer you a minimal settlement amount, which won’t be enough to pay for your medical treatment and other damages.

 If the insurance company refuses to offer a reasonable settlement, you might need to file a lawsuit to recover compensation.
 The insurance claim, negotiation, and settlement processes take time, all of which can eat into your two-year limitation.

 For these and many other compelling reasons, you should consult with a personal injury attorney immediately.
 Having an attorney can help ensure that you don’t jeopardize your right to take legal action.

-Speak to Our New Jersey Auto Accident Lawyers Today
+Speak to Our Lawyers Today

-At O'Connor, Parsons, Lane & Noble, our New Jersey car accident attorneys are strong, committed advocates for injured victims.
+At O'Connor, Parsons, Lane & Noble, our attorneys are strong, committed advocates for injured victims.
 If you or your family member was hurt in a traffic collision in New Jersey, we are here to help.
 For a free, completely confidential initial consultation, please do not hesitate to contact our law firm right away.
 We have offices in Springfield, Newark, Freehold, Paramus, Woodbridge, and Jersey City.